GoogleCloudPlatform/DataflowTemplates/v2/kafka-to-pubsub/README.md

 - `password` - password for Kafka SCRAM authentication
 - `sasl.mechanism` - hash mechanism for Kafka SCRAM authentication.
 Possible values: `SCRAM-SHA-256`
   ; `SCRAM-SHA-512`.
 Defaults to `SCRAM-SHA-512`

+Kafka Consumer configuration:

+You may put in JSON config any [supported](https://kafka.apache.org/documentation/#consumerconfigs) configuration for Kafka Consumer

+For example:

 - `group.id` - Kafka consumer group ID.
 Optional parameter
+- `auto.offset.reset` - What to do when there is no initial offset in Kafka or if the current offset does not exist any more on the server:
+    - earliest: automatically reset the offset to the earliest offset
+    - latest: automatically reset the offset to the latest offset
+    - none: throw exception to the consumer if no previous offset is found for the consumer's group
+    - anything else: throw exception to the consumer.

 The sample JSON with SSL SCRAM parameters: